Player of the Game: Cardinal Mooney’s Ashton O’Brien

-SALEM, Ohio (WKBN) – Cardinal Mooney sophomore Ashton O’Brien was named Player of the Game for his efforts in the Cardinals’ 38-31 win over Springfield in the Division III boys basketball district championship game on Saturday at Salem High School.
+CANTON, Ohio (WKBN) – Cardinal Mooney sophomore Ashton O’Brien was named Player of the Game for his efforts in the Cardinals’ thrilling 47-41 win over Campbell in the Division III Regional Semifinals on Wednesday night at Canton Memorial Fieldhouse.

 The game was televised live as the WKBN High School Basketball Game of the Week.